 School traffic safety teams play an important role in improving the safety of school students who cross the road near school or who travel to school by bus.

-Trained by police, the teams are made up of responsible volunteer school students and supervising adults, and provide pedestrian control at pedestrian crossings, using signs to stop traffic while children cross the road.
+Trained by police, the teams are made up of responsible volunteer school students and supervising adults.

-A police education officer, the local road controlling authority and the school's principal and board of trustees decide on the type of safety team needed for each situation.
-Factors considered include the volume of traffic, the type of intersection near the school, the number of students and their ages.
+A police school community officer, the local road controlling authority and the school's principal and board of trustees decide on the type of safety team needed for each situation.
+Factors considered include the volume of traffic, the types of intersections near the school, the number of students and their ages.

-By law, school patrols are able to stop traffic.
+School patrols are legally able to use their signs to stop traffic.
 Patrols can only be established at marked pedestrian crossings.

-Traffic wardens can be assigned at crossing points and are responsible for ensuring children don't run out onto the road.
-They cannot stop traffic.
+Traffic wardens, on the other hand, don’t have signs, and cannot stop traffic.
+They can work at any identified crossing points, and are responsible for ensuring children don't run out onto the road.

-Read more about the role and responsibilities of school traffic safety teams and how to establish them in the School traffic safety team manual (external link) .
-Your local police education officer will be able to help your school with training and monitoring the patrols.
+Read more about the role and responsibilities of school traffic safety teams and how to establish them in the School traffic safety team manual.
+Your local school community officer will be able to help your school with training and monitoring the patrols.